SandyRodger/LS170-171/L2_the_transport_layer.md

   - provide a guarantee of message delivery.
   - provide a guarantee of message delivery order.
   - provide a built in congestion avoidance or flow control mechanism.
-  - Provide connection-state tracking (since it is a connectionless protocol).
+  - provide connection-state tracking (since it is a connectionless protocol).

 ### The case for UDP